 - Preheat the oven to 200˚C fan / 220˚C/ 392 ˚F convection / 425 ˚F

 - Line a baking sheet with baking paper.

 - Mix the flour with the baking powder and a pinch of salt.

-- Rub in the butter cubes lightly with your gingers until the mixture resembles breadcrumbs.
+- Rub in the butter cubes lightly with your fingers until the mixture resembles breadcrumbs.